• English

 The Bahariya Museum

-The Ethnographic Museum of Al Bahareya which was built in 2005 is located in the center of the city and was established by Mohamed Eid, one of the oasis's local artists.
+The Ethnographic Museum of Al Bahareya, built in 2005, is located in the city's center and was established by Mohamed Eid, one of the oasis's local artists.

 This museum hosts terra-cotta sculptures and paintings of Mohamed Eid.
 Some objects represent the different life aspects in the Bahareya Oasis.